 If you hire the right attributes, you can end up with a team of superstars.
 It is very difficult to optimize both models together— choose and optimize one model for your remote sales team.

 2. Develop an Ideal Candidate Blueprint™.

 Once you’ve chosen your model, develop a clear and simple Ideal Candidate Blueprint™.
 If you are hiring “plug and play” people, the hiring stakeholders must be aligned on the key experiences and achievements which predict success in the role.

 If you are hiring “hire and train” people, the hiring stakeholders must be aligned on the attributes which predict success in the role.
 Read our post on the benefits of utilizing an Ideal Candidate Blueprint™

-- Closing the best candidates.
+Once you’ve developed an Ideal Candidate Blueprint™, successfully hire the right talent.
 The best candidates have the most choices.
-Just like you sell your services or products, you must sell the opportunity and your company to the candidates.
-You must create a clear unique value proposition for the role, understand the candidate’s motivations to make a move, and throughout the interview process, clearly communicate and demonstrate the career fit for the candidate.
+Just like you sell your products or services, sell the opportunity and your company to the candidates.
+Create a clear, unique value proposition for the role.
+Understand the candidate’s motivations to make a move.
+Most importantly, clearly communicate and demonstrate the career fit for the candidate throughout the interview process.

-- Leverage technology.
-Now that you have the right person on board you will need to help them to be successful.
-We hear this from clients consistently.
-You have to pay close attention to your remote sales people and they need to know you are paying close attention.
-Sales force automation systems help to closely monitor activities and key performance metrics for management and training of remote sales people.
+Finally, leverage technology in optimizing your remote sales team.
+Now that you have the right person on board, help them to be successful.
+We frequently hear this from clients.
+Pay close attention to your remote sales people.
+Furthermore, they need to know that you are paying close attention.
+Sales force automation systems help to monitor activities and key performance metrics for the management and training of remote sales people.
 With the right systems, you can manage a remote sales team with an effort similar to what it takes to manage an inside team.